tddg/cs571-spring22/project.md

 GitLab, share it with this ID: `yuecheng`),
 * and **video** (add the video link in your final report).
 Check [metadata.tex](https://github.com/tddg/cs571_report_latex_template/blob/main/metadata.tex) for detail about adding links.

-By sending the pdf report to the teaching staff including the instructor and the GTA.
+Send the pdf of your final report to the teaching staff including the instructor and the GTA.